 top of page

-For years, like most people, I thought a clean home meant bottles of Pine-Sol, bleach, glass sprays, and floor cleaners lining the cabinets.
-I grew up with that “fresh clean smell” being tied to strong chemical fragrances.
-The lemony-pine cloud filling the air felt comforting until I flipped those bottles over one day and realized I couldn’t pronounce half the ingredients.
+For years, I thought a clean home meant a cabinet full of chemical-laden cleaners.
+Like many, I grew up associating that “fresh clean smell” with strong fragrances.
+The lemony-pine cloud in the air felt comforting until I flipped those bottles over one day.
+I realized I couldn’t pronounce half the ingredients.

 That was my wake-up call.

-I started asking questions: Why are these ingredients hidden under long, scientific names?
+I began to ask questions: Why are these ingredients hidden under long, scientific names?
 Why does my head hurt after scrubbing the bathroom?
-Why does my throat burn when I mop the floors?
-And most importantly what are these products doing to the health of my family, my pets, and the environment?
+What are these products doing to my family, my pets, and the environment?

-That’s when I decided to take a step back, dig into natural cleaning traditions, and experiment with making my own household products.
-What I found was life-changing: you don’t need a shelf full of chemical-heavy cleaners to keep a spotless, fresh-smelling home.
-You can create your own powerful, safe, and sustainable alternatives straight from nature.
-And today, I want to share with you one of my favorites: Nature’s Pine Sol.
+This led me to explore natural cleaning traditions.
+I discovered that you don’t need a shelf full of chemical-heavy cleaners to maintain a spotless, fresh-smelling home.
+You can create powerful, safe, and sustainable alternatives straight from nature.
+Today, I want to share one of my favorites: Nature’s Pine Sol.

-But before we get to the recipe, let’s dive into why I chose this path, what vinegar can and can’t do, the right preservatives for natural products, and how to keep every surface in your home safe while still sparkling clean.
+But before we dive into the recipe, let’s explore why I chose this path, what vinegar can and can’t do, the right preservatives for natural products, and how to keep every surface in your home safe while still sparkling clean.

 Why Make Your Own Cleaning Products?

-When you make your own cleaners, you’re not just mixing ingredients you’re reclaiming control.
+When you make your own cleaners, you’re not just mixing ingredients; you’re reclaiming control.
+Here’s why it matters:

-1. Healthier Home: No harsh fumes, no synthetic fragrances, no headaches or respiratory irritation.
-Safe enough to use around kids, pets, and food prep areas.
+1. Healthier Home: No harsh fumes or synthetic fragrances.
+Safe enough for kids, pets, and food prep areas.

-2. Eco-Friendly: Fewer plastic bottles, less chemical waste down the drain, and formulas that biodegrade naturally.
+2. Eco-Friendly: Fewer plastic bottles and less chemical waste.
+Your formulas biodegrade naturally.

 3. Budget-Friendly: A gallon of vinegar and a bag of baking soda cost less than a single “all-natural” cleaner from the store.

-4. Customizable: You choose the scent, the strength, and the ingredients.
-Want citrusy-piney freshness?
+4. Customizable: You choose the scent, strength, and ingredients.
+Want citrusy-pine freshness?
 You’ve got it.
 Prefer lavender or mint?
 Easy swap.

 Nature’s Pine Sol: Our DIY Non-Toxic Cleaner

-This recipe is one of our staples because it’s simple, effective, and smells incredible.
-Think fresh pine forests with a twist of citrus and it actually works.
+This recipe is a staple in my home because it’s simple, effective, and smells incredible.
+Imagine fresh pine forests with a twist of citrus.
+And it actually works!

 Part 1: The Base Infusion